nizuma666/CRUD-React-Tailwind/README.md

 | Profile Worker                         | Worker profile page.
 This page contains information about the worker with options to edit experience, portfolio, and profile, as well as delete a portfolio or experience. | ![landing-page-desktop](public/doc-peworld/profile-worker.png)               |
 | Chat                                   | Page to view hire messages.
 This page contains hire messages sent by recruiters to the targeted workers.                 | ![landing-page-desktop](public/doc-peworld/chat.png)                         |

+## Features
+- Using Vite+React for project structure
+- API management with Axios
+- State management using Redux
+- Implementing Protected Routes for specific pages
+- Create, edit, and delete profiles for Workers and Recruiters
+- Hiring Workers
+- Find Workers with search and filter feature
+- Create, edit, and delete portfolios and experiences on the worker's side

 ## Visit
 If you are interested in seeing the website directly, please visit [this link](https://crud-react-tailwind-roan.vercel.app/).

 ## Back-End Peworld
 The back-end system for this project was created by [muhammad risano](https://github.com/muhammadrisano) using express-js.
 If you want to see more about this back-end project, please visit [back-end peworld](https://github.com/nizuma666/fwm17-be-peword)

+## Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/Feature`)
+3. Commit your Changes (`git commit -m 'Add some Feature'`)
+4. Push to the Branch (`git push origin feature/Feature`)
+5. Open a Pull Request

+## License
+Distributed undet MIT License. see [LICENSE](https://github.com/nizuma666/recipe-next-js/blob/master/LICENSE) for more information.

 ## Contact
 I am very open to criticism and suggestions from all of you, please contact syaifullohismail123@gmail.com email to give feedback.